 How do I feed my sourdough starter?
 Well, that's it!
-I'll keep this post updated with any changes to my feeding regiment, but if you're interested in reading more about starters, have a look at my sourdough starter collection, where I have a collection of maintenance routines, discard recipes, guides, and more.
+I'll keep this post updated with any changes to my feeding regimen, but if you're interested in reading more about starters, look at my sourdough starter collection, where I have a collection of maintenance routines, discard recipes, guides, and more.

 If you want to get baking straight away with your starter, check out these recipes to get a loaf of sourdough bread on your table in no time.

-I have an in-depth sourdough starter FAQ with many questions and answers, but below are a few related to the question how do I feed my sourdough starter?.
+I have an in-depth sourdough starter FAQ with many questions and answers, but below are a few related to how I feed my sourdough starter.

 How long after feeding my starter can I use it?

 It depends on how you've fed it!
 If you feed it by carrying over a large percentage of ripe sourdough starter, it will be ready earlier.
 On the other hand, less carryover means it will take longer to ripen, assuming it's kept at the same temperature.